Uploading Data from JDBC Driver Supported Databases using the Upload Tool

 The connection setting for the hosted database should be done in the same way as you do for a local database.
 For the "HOSTNAME" and "PORT" parameters, you need to specify the remote hosted database server IP address or host name and the corresponding port number.
 To know how to specify connection setting, refer to Specify Database Connection Settings section.

-7. Is it possible to fetch data from multiple database using Upload Tool?
+4. Is it possible to fetch data from multiple databases using Upload Tool?

 Yes, it is possible to setup the Zoho Analytics upload tool to fetch data from multiple database.
 By default, the Upload tool is designed to upload data from one database in an upload process.
 However, we can modify the configuration files and executable bat or sh files to upload data from more than one database.